-Given her desire for a "life in the shadows" it's a fair assumption that the thought of her becoming France's first ever Welsh first lady probably terrifies her.
-As will the developing scandal about whether she actually did anything to earn the half a million euros, paid to her for being her husband's assistant.
+Given her desire for a “life in the shadows” it's a fair assumption that the thought of her becoming France's first ever Welsh first lady probably terrified her.

 When Fillon became Prime Minister in 2007, she had this to say: “People are asking me what my new role is, but there isn't one.

-But there are at least signs she is willing to embrace the spotlight a little.
+But there were signs she was willing to embrace the spotlight a little.

 The fiercely private woman has rarely granted interviews, which is perhaps not surprising given the fact that the last time the Fillons let the press into their home they ended up getting mocked by the public.

 She told Le Journal du Dimanche she had carried out “a lot of different tasks” for her husband during his lengthy political career.

 “He needed someone to do a lot of different tasks, and if it wasn't for me, he would have paid someone to do it, so we decided it would be me,” Penelope told the paper.

 She urged her husband to “keep going to the end” but said only he could make the decision to stay in the race.